niklasknoell/Microsat-gps-sim/README.md

 Task Distribution of the assignment for the course Microsat Engineering (AE4S10):
 - Create trajectory in csv based on TLE (Bas)
 - gps-sdr-sim (Niklas)
-- recompile gps-sdr-sim for longer runtimes (done locally, need to check on the machine in the lab) (Niklas)
+- recompile gps-sdr-sim for longer runtimes (Niklas)
 - commanding and communicating with GNSS (Maurits)
 - run the sdr to gnss receiver and record output in NMEA format (Maurits)
 - parse NMEA format (Maurits)
 - run the sdr to gnss receiver and record output in binary format (Maurits)
 - parse binary format (Maurits)
-- facilitation from parsed data to usable units and desired structure of data, both Binary and NMEA (Mattias)
+- facilitation from parsed data to usable units and desired structure of data, both binary and NMEA (Mattias)
 - write analysis program to compare trajectory input and gnss receiver output, i.e. quantify error (Bas)
 - sensitivity analysis (Bas)